hyperledger-labs/private-data-objects/docs/host_install.md

 See [HERE](../ccf_transaction_processor/Readme.md) to learn more about the ccf based transaction processor.
 The default ledger choice for PDO is Sawtooth.
 CCF based ledger can be enabled by setting the environment variable PDO_LEDGER_TYPE=ccf (assuming that a CCF ledger has already been set up).
+When using CCF based ledger, every pdo client must install CCF base using tarball from CCF release page.
+This enables use of CCF client modules from the CCF base package.
+Please see instructions in (../ccf_transaction_processor/Readme.md) for installation details.

 ## Build and Install PDO